arbenson/ScHoLP-Tutorial/README.md

 ##### Table 1 (basic dataset statistics)

-We saw this above in the summary statistics section.
-The `basic_summary_statistics()` command produces the numbers.
+We saw how to get these numbers in the summary statistics section above.
+The `basic_summary_statistics()` function produces the numbers.

 ##### Table 2 (Higher-order link prediction performance)

-These numbers came from using the higher-order link prediction methods outlined above.
-Some of the methods are computationally expensive and take days to complete on a large memory server with 64 threads.
-The functions are
+The numbers in this table came from using the higher-order link prediction methods outlined above.
+Note that some of the score functions are computationally expensive.
+The necessary julia functions are

 - `collect_labeled_dataset()` to generate the labeled dataset based on an 80/20 split of the data
 - `collect_local_scores()` to generate scores based on local structural features